 How do I prepare my equipment for irradiation?

 If you are interested in participating in our irradiation program, you will need to prepare your equipment as directed below.
 For the latest information, a video on stacking pallets, and a step-by-step tutorial on the requirements for wrapping individual boxes go to: https://www.montcopabees.org/ and look under the heading Services & Resources for IRRIADIATION

-**DO NOT send equipment with ants, insects, mouse nests or other loose debris.
+**DO NOT send equipment with live ants, insects, mice, or mouse nests or other loose debris.
 It will be rejected from the load.**

 Transporting Equipment to Sterigenics